-About the Student Success Funding Formula
+About the Student Centered Funding Formula

 For decades, California’s community colleges have been funded based on how many students they enroll, but failed to ensure that the community colleges prioritize student success, improve outcomes, or close equity gaps faced by Latinx, African American, Asian American, Native Hawaiian, Pacific Islander, and low-income students.
 Without better strategic investment in critical student supports, large racial/ethnic gaps will continue, poor completion rates will persist, and California’s future well-being will remain in peril as the aspirations of millions of community college students go unfulfilled.